technofocus-pte/cpltextnsibltdeepdepth/Lab 1/Lab 1 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 agent to streamline IT workflows.

 ## Task 1: Logging into Microsoft Copilot Studio

+1. Navigate to the url +++https://copilotstudio.microsoft.com+++ and click on Start free trial to start the Copilot Studio trial.

 1. Navigate to copilot studio website +++https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio+++ and click on the **Try free.**